mutable-learning/notes/pages/Abstract Data Types___Graph ADT.md

 	- can be traversed using the edges to create paths through the graph
 	- can be represented as an adjacency list, where each vertex stores a list of the vertices it is connected to
 	- can be represented as an adjacency matrix, where each element of the matrix indicates whether the two vertices are connected with an edge
+	- [[Graph Properties]] contains all the properties that are used to describe a graph
 - Graph Definition
   background-color:: red
 	- **Name:** $Graph$